Bruce Lipton and His Pseudoscientific Manifesto for American Evolutionary Supremacy

 Note that he actually goes through the motions of discussing biochemistry in front of his audience, with the purpose or making his presentation sound really sciency.
 His listeners are left with the impression that they understand science, and that science says that all that complicated cell chemistry basically boils down to the analogy cell-body, to the simplistic causality chain: beliefs => perceptions => cell behavior.

-He is a promotor of the usual Berkeleyan idealism seen in connection with New Thought ideas about positive thinking.
-He is also a promotor of the simulation theory (see the Matrix Dictionary entries on A Course in Miracles (ACIM) and Simulation Theory).
+He is a promotor of the usual Berkeleyan subjective idealism seen in connection with New Thought ideas about positive thinking.
+He is also a promotor of the simulation theory, of course with reference to the movie The Matrix (Spontanous Evolution, pages 88-89) - see my articles: A Course in Miracles (ACIM) and Simulation Theory.
+Also watch this video:

 So, Bruce Lipton is just another biological New Age reductionist.
 I have explained reductionism many times, and there are a lot of misunderstandings of it.
 Like Rupert Sheldrake, Robert Lanza, Ken Wilber, and a long line of other New Age biologists who want to be philosophers instead of the philosophers, Lipton doesn´t understand it, and thinks that it only applies to mechanistic models of the Universe.
 It sometimes does, but sometimes it doesn´t.